 Audition Video Requirements

-We ask you to watch the Instrumental Music Audition Tutorial video for your chosen instrument prior to recording your Audition Video HERE.
+Please watch the Instrumental Music Audition Tutorial video for your chosen instrument prior to recording your Audition Video HERE.

 Your Audition Video should include a performance of one selection on your instrument.
 This piece may be of any style and should contain elements that display the range of your developed skills.
 You will not be permitted to play along with recordings.